-Justice and accountability will happen when enough people make their voices heard, and when those in positions listen and act to change the culture within MCC which has allowed abuse of workers and partners to happen.
+Justice and accountability will happen when enough people make their voices heard, and when those in positions of power listen and act to change the culture within MCC that has allowed abuse of workers and partners to happen.

 Let your voices be heard!